 - the cost of marketing and delivering the service

-You might realise that the least profitable streams are the ones eating up the bulk of your production and marketing time, and vice-versa.
-Time and labour cost money and should ideally yield robust cash flows as well as profits.
+You might realize that the least profitable streams are the ones eating up the bulk of your production and marketing time, and vice-versa.
+Time and labor cost money and should ideally yield robust cash flows as well as profits.
 Once you have a steady revenue stream, you can start focussing on diversifying your revenue generation mechanisms.